piqueserver/aosprotocol/protocol075.md

 ## Chat Message
 #### Two-way

-Reasonable limits must placed on length and frequency of chat messages.
+Reasonable limits should be placed on length and frequency of chat messages.

 | ----------: | -------- |
 | Packet ID   | 17       |